RVirmoors/transformer-drums/startup.md

 https://www.python.org/downloads/release/python-3913/

-2. Create new folder, open in VS Code
+2. Open this folder in an editor like VS Code.

 3. Run in terminal: